-Multiple Sclerosis (MS) Financial Assistance with Our Nonprofit
+Multiple Sclerosis Financial Assistance

 Most common in young adults, MS is a disease that impacts the brain and spinal cord and often leads to disability.
 Multiple sclerosis affects nerve conduction by attacking the protective sheath (myelin) that covers nerve fibers, causing deterioration of the nerves and preventing communication between the brain and the rest of the body.

 Let’s explore what it means to receive an MS diagnosis, the associated prognosis, its potential impact on daily life, and how a multiple sclerosis patient can find trusted financial assistance through fundraising.

 Multiple Sclerosis Diagnosis